veepee-oss/Vp.FSharp.Sql.Sqlite/README.md

 <details>
 <summary><code>queryAsyncSeq</code></summary>

-> Execute the command and return the sets of rows as an AsyncSeq accordingly to the command definition.
+> Execute the command and return the sets of rows as an `AsyncSeq` accordingly to the command definition.
+>
+> This function runs asynchronously.

 Example 1:
 ```fsharp